jacobkap/crimebythenumbers/docs/webscraping.md

 Now let's do the same process to get the directions for baking.

 In SelectorGadget click clear to unselect the ingredients.
-Now click one of in lines of directions that starts with the word "Step".
+Now click one of the lines of directions that starts with the word "Step".
 It'll highlight all three directions as they're all of the same "type".^[To be slightly more specific, when the site is made it has to put all of the pieces of the site together, such as links, photos, the section on ingredients, the section on directions, the section on reviews.
 So in this case we selected a "text" type in the section on directions and SelectorGadget then selected all "text" types inside of that section.]
-Note that if you click on the instructions without starting on one of the "Step" lines, such as clicking on the actual instructions (e.g. "Preheat the oven...") lines itself, SelectorGadget will have the node "p" and say it has found 25 'things' on that page that match.
+Note that if you click on the instructions without starting on one of the "Step" lines, such as clicking on the actual instructions (e.g. "Preheat the oven...") lines itself, SelectorGadget will have the node "p" and say it has found 25 "things" on that page that match.
 To fix this you just scroll up to see where the text "Best brownies I've ever had!" is also highlighted in yellow and click that to unselect it.
 Using SelectorGadget is often steps like this where you use trial and error to only select the parts of the page that you want.

 <img src="images/brownies_5.PNG" width="90%"  style="display: block; margin: auto;" />

 The CSS selector code this time is ".instructions-section-item" so we can put that inside of `html_nodes()`.
-Let's save the output as *directions*.
+Let's assign the output as *directions*.

 ```r